 However, Renner recognized the potential in acting as much through the local police academy as through drama classes.
 During his second year at Modesto Junior College, Renner role-played a domestic disturbance perpetrator as part of a police-training exercise for an easy $50.
 Deciding to shift his focus away from schoolwork, Renner left college and moved to San Francisco to study at the American Conservatory Theater.
 From there he moved to Hawaii and, in 1993, to Los Angeles.

 In Los Angeles, Renner devoted himself to theater, most notably starring in and co-directing the critically acclaimed "Search and Destroy."
-He pursued other projects during this time as well, landing his first film role in 1995's Senior Trip (1995).
+He pursued other projects during this time as well, landing his first film role in 1995's National Lampoon's Senior Trip (1995).
 After several commercials and supporting roles in television movies and series, Renner captured the attention of critics with his gripping, complex portrayal of the infamous serial killer in the 2002 film Dahmer (2002).
 Renner's performance, which earned him an Independent Spirit Award nomination, is especially remarkable for painting a humane and sympathetic, yet deeply disturbing, portrait of the title character.

 In 2003, Renner took a break from small indie films to work on his first commercially successful movie, S.W.A.T.
 (2003), with Colin Farrell.
 In 2005, he played the leading role in Neo Ned (2005) as an institutionalized white supremacist in love with a black girl, winning the Palm Beach International Film Festival's best actor award.
-Renner's pivotal supporting roles in 2005's Twelve and Holding (2005) and North Country (2005) earned him accolades from critics, and his 2007 turn in Take (2007) garnered him the best actor award at California's Independent Film Festival.
+Renner's pivotal supporting roles in 2005's 12 and Holding (2005) and North Country (2005) earned him accolades from critics, and his 2007 turn in Take (2007) garnered him the best actor award at California's Independent Film Festival.
 Also in 2007, Renner played a leading role in the horror film 28 Weeks Later (2007) as well as a supporting role in the underrated Western epic The Assassination of Jesse James by the Coward Robert Ford (2007), with Casey Affleck, Brad Pitt, and Sam Rockwell.

 Renner's depiction of Jeffrey Dahmer in 2002 caught the attention of director Kathryn Bigelow, and, in 2008, she cast him in his most famous role as Sergeant First Class William James in The Hurt Locker (2008).
 Renner's performance as a single-minded bomb specialist scored him an Academy Award nomination for best actor.
 He also earned best actor nominations from the Independent Spirit Awards, the Screen Actors Guild, and the BAFTA Awards, as well as wins in this category from several film critics groups.

-In 2009, Renner starred in the short-lived TV series, "The Unusuals" (2009), and in 2010 he played the chilling but loyal criminal Jem in Ben Affleck bank-heist thriller The Town (2010).
+In 2009, Renner starred in the short-lived TV series, The Unusuals (2009), and in 2010 he played the chilling but loyal criminal Jem in Ben Affleck bank-heist thriller The Town (2010).
 In the fall of 2010, Renner began filming Mission: Impossible - Ghost Protocol (2011), scheduled for release in 2011.

 Renner's strengths as an actor derive not only from his expressive eyes but also from his ability to thoroughly embody the characters he portrays.
 His visceral depiction of these individuals captivates audiences and empowers him to steal scenes in many of his films, even when playing a minor role.
 Renner gravitates toward flawed, complicated, three-dimensional characters that allow him to explore new territory within himself.